 On soft-boiled eggs

-- Simmer medium size eggs for 7 minutes (small size is 6 and half minutes)
+- Simmer medium size eggs with medium low heat for 7 minutes (small size is 6 and half minutes)

 - Transfer cooked eggs into iced water immediately.